The Marriage Record(s) of Andrew Hatfield & Mary MANN

 Line 10th from the top (below right) shows Hatfield, Andrew, and Mary Marr (Mann?)

-So I went to the Library of Virginia in Richmond and looked up the ORIGINAL marriages records.
+So I went to the Library of Virginia in Richmond so I could look up the ORIGINAL marriages records.

-The original marriage bond (below) for Andrew Hatfield and Mary MANN clearly shows ANDREW Hatfield and Mary MANN.
+And here it is!
+The original marriage bond (below) for Andrew Hatfield and Mary MANN clearly shows ANDREW Hatfield and Mary MANN. <Drum roll please.>

-All the above original marriage records were copied by me Elaine Hatfield Powell from microfilm in the Library of Virginia in Richmond.
+All the above original marriage records were copied by me Elaine Hatfield Powell from microfilm at the Library of Virginia in Richmond.

-I am a firm believer that you MUST get (if they are available) the ORIGINAL documents to prove birth, marriage, and death information.
+I am a firm believer that you MUST TRY to get the ORIGINAL documents to prove birth, marriage, and death information.
 The photos above of the original documents illustrate the perfect example of how incorrect information can get passed on.
 Andrew Hatfield (1769-1836) married Mary MANN in Montgomery County, Virginia on 13 October 1798.
 Mary’s name has been incorrectly spelled MARR for many years.
 And that “fact” has been regurgitated over and over on many websites.

-The photos show that the original records of the marriage of Andrew Hatfield and Mary Mann are listed FOUR different ways!
+The documents of those original records for the marriage of Andrew Hatfield and Mary Mann are listed with SIX name variations!

 I believe the person that incorrectly listed ANDERSON instead of ANDREW for the first name on a typed index did so because of the marriage license document and shows Andrew’s name as looking like it COULD be an abbreviation for Anderson.

 This incorrect listing for Anderson Hatfield is also complicated by the fact that there was an Anderson Hatfield (1839-1921) that lived in Virginia who was a part of the FEUDING Hatfield family.
-Many people thought he was a descendant of Andrew’s father Andrew Supplee Hatfield because they both lived near each other in Virginia/West Virginia.
-That “fact” that Andrew Supplee Hatfield is the progentor of the “feuding” Hatfields has been stated in at least three books about the feud that I know of.
+Many people thought he was a descendant of Andrew’s father Andrew Supplee Hatfield because they both lived near each other in Virginia/West Virginia area in and near Cabell County .
+That (untrue) “fact” that Andrew Supplee Hatfield is the progentor of the “feuding” Hatfields has been stated in at least three books about the feud.
 We now know that DNA testing has conclusively proved that this line of Hatfields (originally from Pennsylvania) are NOT related in any way to the feudist William Anderson “Devil Anse” Hatfield.